5 data privacy startups cashing in on GDPR

 The San Francisco-based company has actually been around since 1997, when it was founded as a nonprofit called TRUSTe, but it evolved into a VC-backed for-profit company in 2008.
 It changed its name to TrustArc in 2017 to “reflect its evolution from a privacy certification company into a global provider of technology-powered privacy compliance and risk management solutions,” the company said at the time.

-The emergence of GDPR played a part in TrustArc’s evolution — at the time of its rebrand, the company carried out a survey of “privacy professionals” and found that 83% intended to invest a six-figure sum to comply with GDPR, while one-quarter anticipated spending more than $1 million to get their privacy standards up to scratch.
+The emergence of GDPR played a part in TrustArc’s evolution — at the time of its rebrand, the company carried out a survey of “privacy professionals” and found that 83% intended to invest a six-figure sum in GDPR compliance, while one-quarter anticipated spending more than $1 million to meet privacy standards.
 “The survey data validates the growing market demand TrustArc has experienced for new technology solutions and consulting services to help businesses address global privacy compliance and risk management challenges,” the company said at the time.

 4. Privitar